Star Awards for Top 10 Most Popular Female Artistes: History

 During 1994 and 1995, the Most Popular Actress award and Most Popular Actress were also awarded.
 It was a separate award from the 10 Most Popular Artistes award and was given out to the female artiste who topped the votes of the latter award.
 Tay won the award in both 1994 and 1995.
 In 1996, the Most Popular Actress award was retired, making Tay the only recipient of this award.

 Since 1997, the number of recipients for each category were expanded to ten and the award was renamed as Top 10 Most Popular Female Artistes.

-In 2017, the award nominees were increased from 20 to 24, where four artistes were eliminated after the prelude shows while the other 20 continue to compete in the category in the week leading up to the main ceremony.

-In 2021, the award nominees was increased from 20 to 30 which means the competition was even more intense for the artistes, who missed out on their glamour night out when the 2020 event was suspended due to the COVID-19 pandemic.

-Since the ceremony held in 2022, Ann Kok, Yvonne Lim, and Jesseca Liu remain as the only female artistes to have the most wins without achieving the All-Time Favourite Artiste award, with nine.
-Felicia Chin is the first and only female artiste who had nine wins to fail to win in the year she was nominated for her tenth and final award (she eventually won her tenth and final award in 2022).
-Carrie Wong is currently the only female artiste who holds a winning streak that is uninterrupted since her first nomination.
-In addition, Pan has been nominated on 25 occasions, more than any other female artiste.
-Priscelia Chan, Hong Huifang and Lin Meijiao hold the record for the most nominations without a win, with 12 (Hong eventually won her first award in 2019).
+In 2004, the Star Awards for All-Time Favourite Artiste was introduced during the 11th ceremony where artistes who had received the Star Awards for Top 10 Most Popular Male / Female Artistes for 10 times will be automatically be awarded and will also not be nominated in this category anymore.

+In 2023, the Most Popular Rising Stars award was introduced for artistes who have been in the entertainment industry for five years or less, regardless of gender.
+Awarded artistes will be deemed as awarded Star Awards for Top 10 Most Popular Male / Female Artistes for the purpose of counting towards Star Awards for All-Time Favourite Artiste.